Simulations of the WFIRST Supernova Survey and Forecasts of Cosmological Constraints: Comparison of Simulated Survey Strategies

-For the two Highz imaging-only strategies, time from IFC-S and the shallow tier observations was re-distributed to the medium and deep tiers and observations were made with additional filters.
-The Imaging:Highz* survey is the most successful imaging-only survey with ${\rm FoM}_{\rm tot, opt} = 369$.
-It also has very small statistical uncertainties with ${\rm FoM}_{\rm stat} = 476$, the largest statistical-only FoM for any strategy examined.
+For the two high-$z$ imaging-only strategies, time from IFC-S and the shallow-tier observations was re-distributed to the medium and deep tiers and observations were made with additional filters.
+The Imaging:Highz* survey is one of the most successful imaging-only strategies with $\FoMopt = 352$.
+It also has very small statistical uncertainties with $\FoMstat = 704$, the largest statistical-only FoM for any strategy examined.

-Figure~\ref{allsys} visually compares the different FoM estimates for each strategy.
-The SDT Imaging and Imaging:Lowz strategies are clearly less precise than others since their FoM$_{\rm stat}$ and FoM$_{{\rm tot}, {\rm opt}}$ values are below the FoM$_{{\rm tot}, {\rm curr}}$ values of all other surveys.
+Figure~\ref{allsys} shows the FoM estimate for each strategy.
+The SDT Imaging and Imaging:Lowz strategies are less precise than other strategies since their $\FoMopt$ values are close to or below the $\FoMcurr$ values of most other surveys.
 These strategies are clearly inferior to other options.

+Excluding the SDT Imaging and Imaging:Lowz strategies, IFC-focused strategies are the least successful.
 Since the SDT and SDT* strategies are equivalent except in classification, the final systematic uncertainty for either strategy would be essentially equivalent.
-Therefore, it is clear that the SDT* strategy is superior to that of the SDT report.
-The SDT FoM$_{{\rm tot}, {\rm curr}}$ value is also comparable to that possessed by many of the other strategies, an effect that can be attributed to the fact that at this point we are systematics limited.
+Therefore, the SDT* strategy is superior to that of the SDT report.
+Of the IFC-focused strategies however, the SDT* Highz survey is the most successful.

-For the remaining strategies, it is often difficult to have a clear ranking.
+For the remaining strategies, it is difficult to assign a clear ranking.
 The effectiveness of each strategy has different dependencies on specific improvements in systematic uncertainties.
-For instance, if all systematic uncertainties improve significantly except for our ability to calibrate IFU spectrophotometry, all IFC-focused strategies will have a FoM value close to FoM$_{{\rm tot}, {\rm curr}}$ while all imaging-only strategies would have a FoM value closer to FoM$_{{\rm tot}, {\rm opt}}$.
+The $\FoMcurr$ value for many WFC-focused strategies are comparable, an effect that can likely be attributed to the fact that at this point we are becoming systematics limited.